|

 high resolution image

-cycle is a relatively simple technology which could be widely used within
+relatively simple technology which could be widely used within a few years

-a few years with substantial efficiency benefits over the piston engines
+with substantial efficiency benefits over the piston engines in many

 time about the Quasiturbine is not the actual machine, but the fact that